Oliver2552/AWSWeatherDataProject/README.md

 ## Conclusion

 This project demonstrates the integration of Airflow, AWS Glue, and Redshift to create a scalable and reliable weather data pipeline.
 It serves as a foundation for building more advanced data pipelines for various use cases.

-## Author

-Oliver Christopher Amirmansour

-## Contact

-For any questions or inquiries, please reach out to me at [Oliver.amirmansour@gmail.com](mailto:Oliver.amirmansour@gmail.com).